Mom, what is that on the back of your leg? My second son asked as I was curling my hair.

 My four sons come to me and ask questions.
 And they expect answers.
 You see, I am their point of reference for understanding the opposite gender.
 And it’s a sweet role.
 But one that matters because I am the one teaching them about what women are and aren’t.
 I am the one they are asking to understand how women think and operate.
 And how and why, at times, we behave so differently from our male counterparts.
 But also act just like them at other times.

-So I want to teach them well.
-Because one day there will be another lady in their life.
+So I want to teach them well because one day, there will be another lady in their life.
 And on that day, I want that lady to know I was thinking of her when I spoke about womanhood to my sons.

 Five Truths Boy Moms Should Teach Their Sons

-We often discuss mental strength too.
+We often discuss mental strength as well.
 And we talk about the fact that sometimes society implies women need protection.
-And I tell them that while I do like to be taken care of by their father, there are times when I take care of their dad too.
-We talk about the fact that sometimes women are the ones that are braver than a man, but that sometimes women want their husbands to come in and protect them.
+And I tell them that while I do like to be taken care of by their father, there are times when I also take care of their dad.
+We discuss the notion that sometimes women are braver than men, but that sometimes women want their husbands to come in and protect them.
 They tell me it’s confusing, and I tell them that communication and asking questions are where understanding begins.
 So they ask more.
 And I answer.
-I refuse to let my sons leave my house thinking they are of a stronger gender.
-Yet, I want to encourage them to be as strong as they can be.
-As well as tender too.
-I tell them I like strong men.
-And men with big hearts.
-And I pray they will like strong women also.

-I am a stay-at-home mom (mostly), but I was also valedictorian at my high school and received a full ride to college, and graduated in my Master’s program with all A’s.
+I am a stay-at-home mom (mostly), but I was also valedictorian at my high school and received a full ride to college, and I graduated with all A’s in my Master’s program.
 And I let my sons know that.
-Not because I’m obsessed with my past but because they have seen their mom stay home and take care of them, and I don’t want them to confuse my choice to watch them with a lack of intelligence.
-We also discuss that just because some moms stay home doesn’t mean they aren’t smart.
-And that Dads stay home too.
-I even tell them, “Your wife might be smarter and more successful than you.”
-I want them to know that smart doesn’t land on one gender.
-It lands on who works to succeed.
+Not because I’m obsessed with my past, but because they have seen their mom stay home and care for them, and I don’t want them to think that my choice to watch them means I lack intelligence.

 My sons are at an age where they find women pretty.
 And I tell them that’s perfectly natural and normal.
-But we also talk about respecting women’s bodies with their eyes, words, and actions.
-I always tell them to think of the things they want to hear their dad say about me.
+However, we also emphasize the importance of respecting women’s bodies through our eyes, words, and actions.
+I always tell them to think of the things they would want their dad to say about me.
 And to follow suit with their words as they grow.
 They laugh, but they get it.
-We talk about how some things draw us to the other gender, and some things seem weird and different.
-And it’s okay to ask questions.
-And to notice.
-But never to put down the opposite gender.
-And to never treat a pretty girl like someone that isn’t equal to them.
-Or to treat a girl they don’t think is pretty as unequal to another girl.
-It makes sense to their little brains.